CarlosUlisesOchoa/Simple-ChatGPT-Backend/README.md

 This can be useful for those who wish to utilize the OpenAI's API without the risk of exposing their secret API keys.

-Please Note: Although our API key remains secure, our endpoint could potentially be subject to misuse.
-To enhance security, we should consider implementing features such as usage limitations, IP-based access controls, or user authentication.
-These measures can help prevent unauthorized or excessive use of our service.
+Please note: Although our API key will be secure, our endpoint could potentially be subject to misuse.
+To enhance security, you could consider implementing features such as usage limitations, IP-based access controls, or user authentication.
+These measures can help to prevent unauthorized or excessive use of our service.

 <hr/>
 <br/>